 About Dr. Ciottone

-Dr. Gregory Ciottone is considered the world’s leading expert in disaster and counter-terrorism medicine.
+Dr. Gregory Ciottone is considered a leading expert in disaster and counter-terrorism medicine.
 He is a U.S. board-certified emergency physician and an Associate Professor of Emergency Medicine at Harvard Medical School, where he is the director of the only disaster medicine fellowship program at a Harvard teaching hospital.

 Dr. Ciottone has appeared as a subject matter expert on multiple news outlets including CNN, ABC, CBS and NBC, and he has given TEDx talks on counter-terrorism medicine and crisis leadership, the latter based on his experience commanding a federal disaster team at Ground Zero on 9/11.
 He has shared his valuable knowledge of disaster and counter-terrorism medicine in over 30 countries, and through his sustainable consulting projects he has trained over 75,000 healthcare professionals worldwide.